webdriverio/webdriverio/website/docs/BestPractices.md

 ## Use the built-in assertions

-Don't use manual assertions
+Don't use manual assertions that do not automatically wait for the results to match as this will cause for flaky tests.

 ```js
 // 👎
 expect(await button.isDisplayed()).toBe(true);
 ```

-Use the built-in assertions
+By using the built-in assertions WebdriverIO will automatically wait for the actual result to match the expected result resulting in resilient tests.

 ```js
 // 👍